High School Mock Trial

 Previous Cases

 Looking for a prior year's case file?
-To view a complete list of case summaries from 1983-2023, click HERE.
+To view a complete list of past case summaries, click HERE.
 To order a prior year's case, please complete the order form HERE.

 For more information on how to become involved with the Ohio High School Mock Trial program, please contact Jenna Lewis at jlewis@oclre.org or call 614-485-3515.